conroywhitney/whogrowsfoodfor.us/README.md

    socioeconomics; as well as to look into projected values relating to climate change.

-The goal is to allow farmers, researches, and consumers to gain a better understanding of our food system, both where it is now, and what it might look like in the future.
+The goal is to allow farmers, researches, and consumers to gain a better understanding of our food system through the lens of a particular agricultural product.

 ## Data
 The data used for this project can be downloaded in its original format.